Occupational Therapy Jobs! (Nearby & Remote)

 If your resume needs some work, this blog post on How to Make Your OT Resume Stand Out gives some general pointers.

-Below, you can find an example of my occupational therapy resume, a sample occupational therapy cover letter, and a reference list that you can use for inspiration.
+There, you can see an example of my occupational therapy resume, a sample occupational therapy cover letter, and tips and tricks for creating a stellar OT job application.

-Most applications will be online.
-I strongly recommend that you print out a finished version, and save it for your reference.
+Most applications are competed online.
+I strongly recommend that you print out a finished version and save it for your reference.
 The info may come in handy when filling out future applications and writing a corresponding occupational therapy cover letter.

 The OT job interview

 This is always the most nerve-racking part for me.
-If you need some help prepping for your occupational therapist jobs interview, check out Nail Your Occupational Therapy Job Interview.
+If you need some help prepping for your occupational therapist job interview, check out 86 Occupational Therapy Job Interview Questions.

 Negotiating your OT salary

-Negotiating your salary takes a little finesse and a lot of confidence, and the negotiation phase is many people’s least favorite part about finding a new job.
-But, the first offer you receive might not be what you should be paid.
+Negotiating your salary takes a little finesse and a lot of confidence, and the negotiation phase is many people’s least-favorite part about finding a new job.
+But, the first offer you receive might not be what you deserve.

-Keep in mind that where you live, your experience level, and both your setting and patient population you serve will likely affect what you earn in a given OT job.
+Keep in mind that where you live, your experience level, your setting, and the patient population you serve will likely affect what you earn in any given OT job.

-When you do receive an offer, be sure to do some market research to see if it’s what you should earn for that role.
-If not, it’s always worth explaining your rationale for asking for a bit more.
+Whenever you receive an offer, do some market research to see if the salary aligns with what you should earn for that role.
+If not, it’s always worth asking for more—and clearly explaining your rationale.

 We created the OT Salary Guide to help you with this research.